 \subsection{Experimental Methodology}

-\myparagraph{Experimental Setup} We conduct two types of experiments: (1) classical tasks, such as circuit transpilation and trace-based simulations, and quantum tasks (2), which run on \textit{real} QPUs for measuring the circuits' fidelities.
+\myparagraph{Experimental setup} We conduct two types of experiments: (1) classical tasks, such as circuit transpilation and trace-based simulations, and quantum tasks (2), which run on \textbf{\textit{real}} QPUs for measuring the circuits' fidelities.

 For (1), we use a server with a 64-core AMD EPYC 7713P processor and 512 GB ECC memory.
 For (2), we conduct our experiments on IBM Falcon r5.11 QPUs.
-Unless otherwise noted, we use the IBM Kolkata 27-qubit QPU.
+Unless otherwise noted, we use the \textbf{\textit{real}} Kolkata 27-qubit QPU hosted by IBM.

-\myparagraph{Framework and Configuration} We use the \textit{Qiskit} \cite{Qiskit} Python SDK for compiling quantum circuits and running simulations.
+\myparagraph{Framework and configuration} We use the \textit{Qiskit} \cite{Qiskit} Python SDK for compiling quantum circuits and running simulations.
 We compile quantum circuits with the highest optimization level (3) and run with 8192 shots.
 Each data point presented in the figures is the median of five runs.

 \myparagraph{Benchmarks} We study \projecttitle{} on a set of circuits used in state-of-the-art NISQ algorithms, adopted from the 3 benchmark suits of Supermarq \cite{tomesh2022supermarq}, MQT-Bench \cite{quetschlich2022mqt} and QASM-Bench \cite{li2023qasmbench}.
 The algorithms' circuits can be scaled by the number of qubits and depth.
 Specifically.
 We study 9 benchmarks: \textup{GHZ}, \textup{W-State}, \textup{Bernstein Vazirani (BV)}, \textup{Hamiltonian Simulation (HS-$t$)}, \textup{Quantum-enhanced Support Vector Machine (QSVM)}, \textup{Two Local Ansatz (TL-$n$)}, \textup{Variational Quantum Eigensolver (VQE-$n$)}, and \textup{Approximate Optimization Algorithm (QAOA-R/P)}, these benchmarks cover a wide range of relevant criteria for evaluating \projecttitle{}.